How Much Do Stucco Inspections Cost? [2024 Data]

 Repairs

 If your stucco inspector does find damage, getting your walls repaired is crucial to avoid or fix issues such as mold, sagging, and crumbling walls.
-Stucco siding repair costs vary depending on the extent of the damage and which levels of the home are affected, but you can expect to pay anywhere from $8 to $120 per square foot.
+Stucco siding repair costs depend on the extent of the damage and which levels of the home are affected, but you can expect to pay anywhere from $8 to $120 per square foot.

-Small crack or hole$8 – $30
+Small crack or hole$8–$30

-Multiple big cracks $30 – $50
+Multiple big cracks $30–$50

 How You Can Save Money On Stucco Inspections